Sikafloor®-219 UTE

 Clear Resin (for both standard and medium formats): Pre-mix each component separately.
 Empty Component B (Hardener) in the correct mix ratio to Component A (Resin).
 Mix the combined components for at least three (3) minutes, using a low-speed drill (300 - 450 rpm) to minimize entrapping air.
 Use an Exomixer® or Jiffy type mixing paddle (recommended model) suited to the volume of the mixing container.
 During the mixing operation, scrape down the sides and bottom of the container with a flat or straight edge trowel at least once, to ensure complete mixing.
 Do not attempt to attend to unmixed material that may gather on the sides of the mixing container while mechanical or electrical parts are in motion.
 When completely mixed, Sikafloor®-219 UTE should be uniform in colour and consistency.

-Sikafloor® Epoxy Pigment Pack CA: Premix each component separately, including the content of the Sikafloor® Epoxy Pigment Pack CA to ensure product uniformity.
+Field Pigmented using Sikafloor® Epoxy Pigment Pack CA: Pre-stir each component separately, including the content of the Sikafloor® Epoxy Pigment Pack CA to ensure product uniformity.
 For all colours, add one (1) 946 ml Sikafloor®-219 UTE for every 7.56 L (2 US gal.) of Component A (Resin) for the standard format.
 For all colours, add two (2) 946 ml Sikafloor®-219 UTE for every 18.9 L (5 US gal.) of Component A (Resin) for the medium format.
 Mix at low speed (300 - 450 rpm) for three (3) minutes until a uniform colour is achieved using a drill fitted with an Exomixer® or Jiffy type paddle.
 Be careful not to introduce any air bubbles during the mixing process.
 Empty Component B (Hardener) in the correct mix ratio to Component A (Resin) and mix for an additional three (3) minutes.
 Be careful not to introduce any air bubbles while mixing.
 Make sure the contents are completely mixed to avoid any weak or partially cured spots in the coating.
 During the mixing operation, scrape down the sides and bottom of the container with a flat or straight edge trowel at least once to ensure complete mixing.
 Do not attempt to attend to unmixed material that may gather on the sides of the mixing container while mechanical or electrical parts are in motion.When completely mixed, Sikafloor®-219 UTE should be uniform in colour and consistency.

 Immediately discharge the product and place material on the substrate to be coated.
 Mix subsequent batches immediately.